imdhemy/imdhemy.github.io/about.markdown

 I'm the **creator and the maintainer** of the [Laravel in-app purchase](https://imdhemy.com/laravel-iap-docs/) package, besides the two packages used under the hood for Google Play and App Store.

-I'm also the **founder** of the [Piscibus](https://github.com/piscibus) open-source organization, where we create the e-creatures of the see.
+I'm also the **founder** of the [Piscibus](https://github.com/piscibus) open-source organization, where we create the e-creatures of the sea.
 Feel free to request joining us.

 On December, 9th 2020, my son gave birth.
 He is called **Mohaia**.
 Good to mention on that day I felt the real meaning of _"Wealth and sons are allurements of the life of this world"_.
 I wish to be a good father!